ws-cs2/cs2-cfg-dumper/README.md

 This project is designed for CS2 server owners, mappers and plugin developers.
 The tool analyzes workshop maps downloaded on your computer, focusing on identifying `<mapname>.cfg` files and any `point_servercommand` and `logic_autos` within them.

 ## Background
-In Source2 engine for CS2, there are two methods that maps may executing commands on a server:
+In Source2 engine for CS2, there are two methods that maps may use to execute commands on a server:

 1. **Map CFG**: Executed on map load.
 2. **point_servercommand and logic_auto**: Typically executed on round start.